thegrumpys/odop/docs/Help/terminology.md

 ___

 **PREFERENCES** &nbsp; (Internal Variables &nbsp; File : Preferences menu item)
 Preference settings control the operation of the program.
 They have no direct meaning to the design problem.
-For further information, refer to the Help sections on Preferences and Search.
+For more specific information, refer to the documentation section (on-line Help entry) on [Search](search) and Tutorial session tutor9.

 ___